 Why International Adoption?

 There are 153 Million orphans in our world today.
 This number is comprised of both domestic orphans (those in our foster care system) and orphans in other countries.
 We value greatly those that have felt the call to foster care.
 It is tough and at times heartbreaking.
 For us, we did not feel that at this stage of life, foster care was the best fit for us.
-In the past six years we have dealt with much grief with the loss of two babies through miscarriage, Laura’s dad passing away from colon cancer, and Laura’s sister, Kim passing away from ovarian cancer.
+During our marriage we have dealt with much grief with the loss of two babies through miscarriage, Laura’s dad passing away from colon cancer, and Laura’s sister, Kim passing away from ovarian cancer.
 Emotionally, at this current time, we do not feel like we can handle the potential loss that may come through fostering.
 When thinking about adoption, I (Keith) had always had a desire to adopt internationally.
 Laura didn’t know exactly which path she wanted to take, but through conversation in our years of marriage, the desire to adopt internationally grew over time.